 The quality of your website host will have a huge impact on the speed of your site.
-And not just for access time for your visitors, but also the reliability that your site won’t go down.
+And not just for access time for your visitors, but also for the reliability that your site won’t go down.
 For our site we started off using GoDaddy and our site would often go down.
 Since then we have switched to FastComet who we are now big fans of.
 We also find their customer service is fantastic should you have questions and want help.
 Another popular provider is BlueHost which we’ve heard good things about, although we haven’t used them personally.

 2. Add a performance and caching plugin

 A caching plugin is another essential part of speeding up your WordPress website.
 Good options include W3 Total Cache and WP Rocket, although after trying both we now prefer WP Rocket.
 W3 Total Cache has a free version and is what we used when starting our site.
-WP Rocket on the other hand is a paid-only plugin which offers fantastic caching of your content, resulting in lightning-fast load times.
+WP Rocket on the other hand is a paid-only plugin that offers fantastic caching of your content, resulting in lightning-fast load times.

 Prior to us switching to WP Rocket our TTFB (an important speed metric) was over 1 second on many pages, but now it’s in the milliseconds.
-Note that sometime our website might still seem slow.
+Note that sometimes our website might still seem slow.
 This might be due to a major update and whilst the cache is rebuilding.

 3. Use a CDN